tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

-A re-evaluation of fascism would require us to remove it as a method of government and more so focus on the ways that Fascist governments enforce their ideology, and the kinds of values from which fascist ideologies emerge.
+A re-evaluation of fascism would require us to remove it as a method of government and more so focus on the ways that fascist governments enforce their ideology, and the kinds of values from which fascist ideologies emerge.
 So often, we are told *what* fascism is, *what* it looks like, *why* it begins, *why* it's bad.
 In our essentialist thinking, we look for those specific markers - the swastika armbands, the skull and crossbones, the Hugo Boss - and we don't take these markers and consider how they could be reapplied into a contemporary context.

 </james>
 <from></from>